 To begin playing Expedia’s Around the World in 100 Days, travelers visit the game’s website and sign in using their Expedia account.
 Those who are not yet members of Expedia Rewards can immediately join the program for free.
 The game invites players to select one of four virtual travel personas – City Slickers, Escape Artists, Adventure Addicts or Culture Buffs – and then sends each player’s avatar on a pre-defined virtual journey comprised of distinct, exciting travel destinations.

-Players are rewarded in virtual currency when they complete various weekly tasks like answering trivia questions, referring friends and booking real travel through Expedia.com.
+Players are rewarded with virtual currency when they complete various weekly tasks like answering trivia questions, referring friends and booking real travel through Expedia.com.
 That virtual currency funds their avatar’s trips, and after completing a set number of virtual trips, translates into real Expedia Rewards points.

 Comments and Feedback Welcome: Does your company use virtual currencies to as part of your customer loyalty strategy?